ednaliu/getskills/README.md

 # getskills
-Creating a new branch is quick and simple.
+Creating a new branch is quick.
-1234689